gianlucasalvato/wanglandau/README.markdown

 ## Coding style

 I only wish to stress that almost all the code of this program was taken out from a generic simulation library of my own writing (way to young to have its own repository but growing (not so) rapidly).
-This is the reason why the code may seem a bit cluttered and some otherwise unexplainable choices have been made about its organization.
+This is the reason why the code may seem a bit cluttered and some otherwise unexplainable choices have been made when deciding its overall structure.

 ## Build and install

 I _weakly_ recommend to simply launch the script "build.sh" from within its enclosing folder.
-Obviously, anyone is free to choose is own toolchain and its only real purpose is to "cd" to the "build" directory, build all sources there and only moving the final executable in the original working directory, thus keeping the original project clean and organized (NOTE: since I recently found out a much better way to do this the script will be removed pretty soon).
+Obviously, anyone is free to choose is own toolchain and its only real purpose is to "cd" to the "build" directory, build all sources there and only moving the final executable in the original working directory, thus keeping the original project clean and organized.

 The build script will **NOT** install any file in any location outside the current working directory.
-I feel like no one will ever really need to have a program like this amongst his system binaries and its much better that it stays where it belongs: next to the source code, the data directory, the documentation and all of the other relevant information.
+I feel like no one will ever really need nor want to have a program like this amongst his system binaries and its much better that it stays where it belongs: next to the source code, the data directory, the documentation and all of the other relevant information.

 All this information and more is available in the written report.